How to Track the Value of SAP Implementations | HCLTech

 It’s no secret that SAP implementations are complex, intricate and time-consuming.
 Understanding and addressing these challenges can contribute to a more successful value-driven implementation.

-Several steps are commonly overlooked during SAP implementations, and paying attention to these can significantly impact your program's value.
+Several steps are commonly overlooked during SAP implementations, and neglecting these can have a significant impact on the value your program delivers.
 These include:

-1. A need for more adequate analysis of existing business processes.
+1. Inadequate analysis of existing business processes.
 Organizations have developed complex business processes involving various departments, technologies and workflows.
 These processes are usually a mix of formal procedures and informal practices that have evolved to meet the organization's unique needs.
-A thorough analysis of these processes is crucial because it provides a detailed understanding of the organization’s operations.
+A thorough analysis of these processes is crucial because it provides a detailed understanding of how the organization currently operates.
 Inadequate analysis of existing business processes can lead to missed optimization opportunities and misaligning SAP systems with business needs.

 A comprehensive understanding of current processes is essential - an initial assessment using might be worth considering.